Β-Carotene

 β-Carotene (beta-carotene) is an organic, strongly colored red-orange pigment abundant in fungi, plants, and fruits.
 It is a member of the carotenes, which are terpenoids (isoprenoids), synthesized biochemically from eight isoprene units and thus having 40 carbons.

-Dietary β-carotene is a provitamin A compound, converting in the body to retinol (vitamin A).
+Dietary β-carotene is a provitamin compound, converting in the body to retinol (vitamin A).
 In foods, it has rich content in carrots, pumpkin, spinach, and sweet potato.
 It is used as a dietary supplement and may be prescribed to treat erythropoietic protoporphyria, an inherited condition of sunlight sensitivity.

 β-carotene is the most common carotenoid in plants.
 When used as a food coloring, it has the E number E160a.
 The structure was deduced in 1930.

 Isolation of β-carotene from fruits abundant in carotenoids is commonly done using column chromatography.
 It is industrially extracted from richer sources such as the algae Dunaliella salina.
 The separation of β-carotene from the mixture of other carotenoids is based on the polarity of a compound. β-Carotene is a non-polar compound, so it is separated with a non-polar solvent such as hexane.
 Being highly conjugated, it is deeply colored, and as a hydrocarbon lacking functional groups, it is lipophilic.